 And sometimes, words are just not enough.

-From those examples, you can see that the picture was one of the key reasons why these professionals got hired.
-As Rob Asghar says, “You need to keep finding new ways to tell your story and sell your personal brand—increasingly with pictures and graphics.”
+From those examples, you can see that the resume photo was one of the key reasons why these applicants got hired.

 The way people think about resumes and one’s personal brand changes all the time.